Criminal Investigations Division

-The Texas DPS Criminal Investigations Division (CID) is headed by division director and assistant division director
+The Texas DPS Criminal Investigations Division (CID) is headed by chief and assistant chief

 and consists of 875 members, including 721 commissioned officers and 154 civilian support personnel.
 Division personnel

 are stationed in one of the seven regions throughout the state or at the Headquarters office in Austin.

 The CID is divided into four specialized sections: